gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 ## Check which documents/invoices are payable

-There is a method in GiniHealth:
+GiniHealth provides a method for checking if the document is payable or not.

 ```swift
 healthSDK.checkIfDocumentIsPayable(docId: String,